aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 1. Back on the **Assign license** blade, click **Assignment options**, select **Next: Assignment options >**, on the **Assignment options** blade, verify that all options are enabled, click **Review + assign**, and click **Assign**.

-### Task 2: Configure Azure AD Multi-Factor Authentication (MFA)
+### Task 2: Configure Microsoft Entra ID Multi-Factor Authentication (MFA)

-1. On your lab computer, in the web browser displaying the Azure portal, navigate back to the **Overview** blade of the Azure AD tenant and, in the vertical menu on the left side, in the **Manage** section, click **Security**.
+1. On your lab computer, in the web browser displaying the Azure portal, navigate back to the **Overview** blade of the Microsoft Entra ID tenant and, in the vertical menu on the left side, in the **Manage** section, click **Security**.

 1. On the **Security | Getting started** blade, in the vertical menu on the left side, in the **Protect** section, click **Identity Protection**.